 While custom-built LMSs are more expensive and resource-intensive, they make it easy to create academies for unique use cases, like hospitality, healthcare and IT.

 Before getting into the rundown of learning management system features, it's important to note that you likely don't need all of them.
 In reality, you might only need a few.
 The LMS you go with is a piece of your puzzle and no one else's.
-Evaluate your learning goals, the needs of your customers, workforce or partners, and get the ball rolling.
+Evaluate your learning goals, the needs of your customers, and get the ball rolling.

 An LMS with a customizable design allows you to control how your interface looks and feels from a learner’s POV.
 Nearly every LMS will allow you to play around with logos and colors; however, some will give you complete control over every aspect of the learning interface, including the home screen, events page, login screen, profile page and more.